National Library of Sweden, A 182

 f.
 122r: St Edmund (20 Nov.);

-At July 7, the translation of St Thomas of Canterbury (fori, duplex) has been erased.
+At July 7 and Dec.
+29, the feasts of St Thomas of Canterbury (fori, duplex) have been erased.

 Secundo folio